ace-design/DEPOSIT/publications/apsec16.md

   platforms and the network topology, and *(iii)* the automatic composition and deployment of the policies on top of heterogeneous sensing infrastructures following different strategies.
-The approach is tooled and has been assessed on a smart campus.
+The approach is tooled and has been assessed on both realistic and simulated deployments.
 ## Introduction
 The goal of this companion page is to illustrate the toolchain with an implementation of example models:
 * the data collection policy (defined in Sec.2)